-To facilitate communication between staff members responsible for outcome measure data collection and staff members responsible for outcome measure data entry, the MHSA Implementation & Outcomes Division has developed optional worksheets, available at the DMH OMA Wiki.
-Here's how to use them.
+To facilitate communication between staff members responsible for outcome measure data collection and staff members responsible for outcome measure data entry, the MHSA Implementation & Outcomes Division has developed optional worksheets, available at the LACDMH Outcomes Webpage at https://dmh.lacounty.gov/outcomes/pei-worksheets/.
 The person who is responsible for outcome measure data collection fills out the worksheet and then give it to the staff person responsible for data entry, who would then input and save that information in PEI OMA.